sanette/gl-legacy/README.md

 * But there's already `lablgl` and `glMLite`!

 True.
 Good question.
-One (bad) answer is that I wanted a minimal set of bindings that would go with `tgls`.
-See the `image_quad` example.
+One answer is that I wanted a minimal set of bindings that would go with `tgls` (See the `image_quad` example).
 Of course, another answer is that I wanted to give it a try myself...